 Economy: 61.4 mpg

 CO2: 121 g/km

-If your looking to upgrade your existing Audi to this stunning A5 Sportback model, you can sell your current Audi here or simply click the reg box below to get your free online valuation in under 60 seconds!
+If you are looking to upgrade your existing Audi to this stunning A5 Sportback model, you can sell your current Audi here or simply click the reg box below to get your free online valuation in under 30 seconds!

 Images: Sue Baker